Duration: 7 Days Climb, 2 Days in the Hotel

-Arrive anytime of the day on Kilimanjaro International Airport (JRO), you will be picked up with a private transfer waited you at the airport to take you to Mountain inn Hotel.
+The KILIMANJARO CLIMBING will starts and end at Mountain Inn Hotel in Moshi.
+You may arrive any time of the day on Kilimanjaro International Airport (JRO), you will be picked up with a private transfer waiting at the airport to take you to Mountain inn Hotel.
 Airport transfers are part of package there will be no extra charges.

 Kilimanjaro Climbing Prices